podcast for re interview people that I’ve had a global

 so you talk about.
 Getting the right support.

-What does that mean right?
+s that mean right?

 Support what would be, what was the right support for

 you so you know when I go back.